contensis/cli/packages/contensis-cli/README.md

   > connect example-dev
 ```

+Just type `help` to show the cli command help

 ## Connect to a Contensis Cloud environment

 Use the connect command followed by the cloud alias of your environment